 He wrote consistently for the S-USIH blog from 2007-2011 and has since served as an occasional contributor there.
 He has also written a political column for the student paper at Texas; published book reviews for the Austin American-Statesman, the History News Network and the S-USIH blog; and served as a film reviewer for the online magazine Hybrid.

-Mike lives in Austin with his wife and their three dogs.
+Mike lives in Austin with his wife and their two dogs.